vanshaj-pahwa/CoWin-Notifier/README.md

 # CoWin-Notifier
 An automated script written in Java programming language that notifies the vaccination slot availability in India.

-### Status:
-Currently, working on scheduling the application and it's background processes.
 ### Prerequisite:
 - <a href = "https://www.oracle.com/java/technologies/downloads/"> JDK </a> (Java Development Kit)
 - <a href = "https://www.eclipse.org/downloads/">Eclipse IDE</a>